-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Larkspur is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Larkspur is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Larkspur who work in sales jobs (22.54%), management occupations (8.45%), and maintenance occupations (7.75%).
+Larkspur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Larkspur is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Larkspur who work in sales jobs (12.61%), maintenance occupations (9.24%), and management occupations (8.40%).

 Of important note, Larkspur is also a town of artists.
 Larkspur has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Larkspur’s character.

 The overall crime rate in Larkspur is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.